All Products

 ParameterDescription

-cThe ID of the cursor for the SQL statement which contains bind variables.
+cThe cursor ID of the SQL statement containing the bind variable.

 nameThe name of the bind variable in the SQL statement.

-out_value_sizeIf name is an IN OUT variable, this parameter defines the maximum length of the output value.
-If this parameter is not specified, the length of the current value is the maximum length by default.
+out_value_sizeIf name is an IN OUT variable, the maximum length of the output value.
+If omitted, the current value's length is used as the maximum.

-The following anonymous block uses bind variables to insert a row into the emp table.
+The following anonymous block inserts a row into the emp table using bind variables.

 DECLARE